click below for

 How may media ministries provide value and features that provide edification?

-Let's look at some attributes of ministry:
+Let's look at some attributes

 and most importantly is the message; Do we hear the correct gospel